Machine Learning. The Science of Selection under Uncertainty: Prediction with Expert Advice

 \subsection{Lower Bound}

 A lower bound for the expected regret in prediction with expert advice is based on the following construction.
-We draw a $K \times \infty$ matrix of losses with each loss drawn according to Bernoulli distribution with bias $1/2$.
+We draw a $K \times \infty$ matrix of losses with each loss drawn according to a Bernoulli distribution with bias $1/2$.
 In this game the expected loss of any algorithm after $T$ rounds is $T/2$, irrespective of what the algorithm is doing.
 However, the loss of the best action in hindsight is lower, because we are selecting the ``best'' out of $K$ rows.
 For each individual row the expected loss is $T/2$, but the expectation of the minimum of the losses is lower.
 The reduction is quantified in the following theorem, see \citet{CBL06} for a proof. \begin{theorem} Let $\ell_{t,a}$ be i.i.d.\ Bernoulli random variables with bias $1/2$, then

-\end{theorem} Note that the numerator in the above expression, $T/2 - \E[\min_a \sum_{t=1}^T \ell_{t,a}]$, is the expectation with respect to generation of the matrix of losses of the expected regret.
+\end{theorem} Note that the numerator in the above expression, $T/2 - \E[\min_a \sum_{t=1}^T \ell_{t,a}]$, is the expectation of the expected regret with respect to generation of the matrix of losses.
 Thus, if the adversary generates the matrix of losses according to the construction described above, then in expectation with respect to generation of the matrix and in the limit of $K$ and $T$ going to infinity the expected regret cannot be smaller than $\sqrt{\frac{1}{2}T\ln K}$.